-Civil society organisations (CSOs) - including non-government organisations, advocacy organisations, a range of professional and community associations, faith-based organisations, and academia - are important Gavi partners across a wide spectrum of activities.
+Civil society organisations (CSOs) – including non-governmental organisations, advocacy organisations, professional and community associations, faith-based organisations and academia – support Gavi across a wide spectrum of activities.

 Reaching the unreached and strengthening health systems

-CSOs, in partnership with governments, are important actors in implementing immunisation programmes, delivering up to 65% of immunisation services in many developing countries, strengthening health systems, training health workers, and supporting logistics and vaccine delivery.
+CSOs, in partnership with governments, play a key role in implementing immunisation programmes.
+In many countries they deliver up to 65% of immunisation services, as well as strengthening health systems, training health workers and supporting logistics.

-Advancing equity is an important aim of Gavi’s health system strengthening support.
-Remote communities, and minority and marginalised groups represent the last 15-20% of the population that all too often elude immunisation campaigns.
+Advancing equity is central to Gavi’s mission.
+Remote communities and minority and marginalised groups often represent a big part of the last 15-20% of the population that miss out on life-saving vaccines.
 Civil society is vital in delivering health services and immunisation to those who need them the most.

 Influencing public policy

-Civil society is influential in the formulation of national health policy, and in shaping global health and aid policy debates on issues such as women’s health, aid effectiveness, and access to medicines.
+Civil society is influential in the formulation of national health policy, and in shaping policy debates on issues such as women’s health, aid effectiveness and access to medicines.

-CSOs often bring to light and advocate for these issues to ensure that global health and development continue to save children’s lives and protect people’s health.
+CSOs often advocate for these issues to ensure that global health and development continue to save children’s lives and protect people’s health.

 Supporting resource mobilisation

-As communities demand more immunisation and health services, CSOs are a powerful voice in urging governments, donors, and the private sector, in the North and South, to invest sustainably in child health and immunisation.
-In addition, CSOs play an important role in encouraging these stakeholders to deliver on their commitments.
+As communities demand more immunisation and health services, CSOs are a powerful voice in urging governments, donors and the private sector to invest sustainably in child health and immunisation.
+In addition, CSOs help encourage these stakeholders to deliver on their commitments.

 Ensuring transparency and accountability

-To this end, CSOs play a positive role in supporting governments, donors, and other global health actors to be responsive to the needs of communities.
-They also encourage all stakeholders to be more accountable and transparent in their actions.
+CSOs play a positive role in supporting governments, donors, and other global health actors to be responsive to the needs of communities.
+They also encourage all stakeholders to be more accountable and transparent.

-Through their active participation in Gavi’s governance, CSOs provide input to ensure that the Vaccine Alliance’s programmes and policies are robust and that the Vaccine Alliance maintains a high level of transparency, accountability, and responsiveness.
+By participating in Gavi’s governance, CSOs provide input to ensure that its programmes and policies are robust and that the Vaccine Alliance maintains a high level of transparency, accountability and responsiveness.